Ahme-3del-7abib/FoodApp/README.md

 To Build and run this app

-There is two more than one way to import this project, i will mention the easier way
+There is more than one way to import this project, i will mention the easier way

 1 - Open this repository and click -> clone -> Download Zip.